14 Top-Rated Beaches near Philadelphia

 8. Rehoboth Beach, Delaware

-Little-known outside the mid-Atlantic region, Rehoboth Beach is another great family beach destination.
+Now world-famous as the location of President Joe Biden's summer home, Rehoboth Beach, Delaware is a fun, extremely family-friendly beach city.
 There's a long, wide stretch of patrolled beach; an old-school wooden boardwalk; and miles of cool little local shops and cafés.
 It's an easy two-hour drive from Philadelphia.

 Shoppers will like that there's a huge Tanger Outlet Mall just outside town with almost 200 name-brand retail outlets.